JuliaFalstaff/SingItOut/README.md

 # SingItOut

-This application in progress..
+**This application in progress..**

-SingItOut gives you information about artists and music lyrics:
+"Sing It Out" gives you information about artists and music lyrics:
 - Searching of artist or lyrics
 - Artist information (albums, tracks and lyrics)